UCSB-TDS/CS291D-20Fall/notes/readme.md

 ## Installing LaTex

 You need to install LaTex.
-LaTex is a programming language used in Academia for writting documents.
+LaTex is a programming language used in academia for writting documents.
+It will produce high quality document by default (compared with MS Word/Apple Pages etc).
 You can find the guide of installing LaTex and how to use LaTex to write a report [here](https://www.latex-tutorial.com/tutorials/).

 ## Testing your LaTex Installation